The Cradle Mountain Wilderness Gallery is a unique 9 room experience that invites visitors into the life, stories and

-- PETER DOMBROVSKIS GALLERY; dedicated to an internationally celebrated photographer
+- PETER DOMBROVSKIS GALLERY; dedicated to this internationally celebrated photographer

-- FIVE GALLERIES; filled with contemporary works by Tasmanian artists (or those connected to the state) that change throughout the year
+- ANNUAL EXHIBITION PROGRAM; five galleries showcasing contemporary works by Tasmanian artists (or those connected to the state) that change throughout the year

-- EXTENSIVE GIFT SHOP; with Tasmanian arts, crafts, produce, and FREE Honey Tastings
+- EXTENSIVE GIFT SHOP; full of Tasmanian arts, crafts and produce

 The Gallery is part of Cradle Mountain Hotel, which offers delicious Tasmanian food and refreshments at Altitude Restaurant + Lounge Bar.
-The Gallery is open to the public, seven days a week from 9am-5pm.
+The Gallery is open to the public, seven days a week with free entry for all.

-The Cradle Mountain Wilderness Gallery and Cradle Mountain Hotel are one of a number of tourist properties in Tasmania that are owned by RACT.
-The Gallery was originally opened in 2003 as an International and world class photographic gallery.
-Built by Doherty’s, with Patricia Sabine as the Curator, the gallery was officially opened by the then Senator, Dr Bob Brown and attracted interest from across the globe.
+The Cradle Mountain Wilderness Gallery and Cradle Mountain Hotel are one of a number of tourist properties in Tasmania that are owned by NRMA Tasmania.
+The Gallery was originally opened in 2003 as a world class international photography gallery.
+Built by Doherty’s, with Patricia Sabine as the Curator, the gallery was officially opened by then Senator, Dr Bob Brown and attracted interest from across the globe.

-The Gallery remains committed to promoting Tasmanian photographers; with more than 3000 photographs within it’s collection.
-However, the brief has broadened to include all art forms and encourage artists to apply for exhibitions throughout the year around the themes; Environment, Place and Wilderness.
+The Gallery remains committed to promoting Tasmanian photographers; with more than 3000 photographs within its collection.
+In recent years however, the brief has broadened to include all art forms showcasing the breadth of talent of Tasmania’s artists and designers.